-- 2. Social Equity Goal: Nevada has declared that the public policy of the state includes the goal that the holders of cannabis licenses and registration cards are representative of their communities.
-134 At least 10 of the first 20 independent cannabis consumption lounge licenses issued by the Board must be issued to social equity applicants.
-135 Additionally, for local governments that limit the number of cannabis consumption lounge licenses in their jurisdictions, the Board must determine how many of those licenses will be allocated to retail cannabis consumption lounges and independent cannabis consumption lounges.
-At least half of the cannabis consumption lounge licenses must be given to independent cannabis consumption lounges, and at least half of those licenses to independent cannabis consumption lounges must be issued to social equity applicants.
-If there are not enough social equity applicants in a jurisdiction to satisfy this threshold, the relevant local government must hold the remaining licenses in reserve for future social equity applicants.
-136 - Both independent and retail cannabis consumption lounges may serve adult-use edible products prepared on the premises and intended for immediate consumption as well as other cannabis products determined to be acceptable by the Board for consumption in a lounge.137 "Independent cannabis consumption lounges" are consumption lounges not attached or immediately adjacent to adult-use cannabis retail stores, while "retail cannabis consumption lounges" are attached or immediately adjacent to a retail store.138 - 3.
+- Both independent and retail cannabis consumption lounges may serve adult-use edible products prepared on the premises and intended for immediate consumption as well as other cannabis products determined to be acceptable by the Board for consumption in a lounge.
+"Independent cannabis consumption lounges" are consumption lounges not attached or immediately adjacent to adult-use cannabis retail stores, while "retail cannabis consumption lounges" are attached or immediately adjacent to a retail store.
+"149" - 3.
 Social Equity Lead: State law established a Cannabis Advisory Commission and requires that one of the eight members appointed by the Governor to the Commission possess knowledge, skill, and expertise in the field of criminal justice reform dealing specifically with the mitigation of the disproportionate impact of drug prosecutions on communities of color.
-The Commission studies issues related to the regulation of cannabis and other cannabis-related activities and makes recommendations to the Board.
-139 - 4.
+The Commission studies issues related to the regulation of cannabis and other cannabis-related activities and makes recommendations to the Board.150 - 4.
 License Priority: Nevada does not use license priority. - 5.
 License Scoring Preference: State law requires the Board to adopt regulations establishing criteria of merit and scoring guidelines to be used when evaluating applications for the issuance of cannabis establishment licenses for independent cannabis consumption lounges.
 The criteria of merit must include the diversity of the applicant or proposed owners or officers on the basis of race, ethnicity, or gender, including whether the applicant or proposed owners or officers come from backgrounds which are disproportionately underrepresented in such roles.
-140 It must also include consideration of whether the applicant qualifies as a social equity applicant.
-141 However, the Board has yet to adopt the required regulations. - 6.
+151 It must also include consideration of whether the applicant qualifies as a social equity applicant.
+152 However, the Board has yet to adopt the required regulations. - 6.
 Special Licenses: Nevada does not offer special license opportunities for social equity applicants. - 7.
 Microbusiness License: State law does not establish special license categories for small cannabis businesses, but the Board is required to adopt regulations to establish a pilot program to identify opportunities for emerging small cannabis businesses to participate in the industry.
-An emerging small business is one that is in existence, operational, operates for a profit, maintains its principal place of business in Nevada, and meets employee and revenue requirements set by the Board via regulation.142 The Board has yet to adopt the required regulations. - 8.
-Training Services: Nevada does not provide training services.
+An emerging small business is one that is in existence, operational, operates for a profit, maintains its principal place of business in Nevada, and meets employee and revenue requirements set by the Board via regulation.
+The Board has yet to adopt the required regulations. - 8.
+Wholesale License: Nevada does not have a wholesale license. - 9.
+Training Services: Nevada does not provide training services. - 10.
+Financial Services: State law allows the Board to establish reduced fees for initial issuance and renewal of independent cannabis consumption lounges and reduced application fees for social equity applicants so long as the application fee is not reduced by more than 75% of the fee paid by applicants that do not qualify as social equity applicants.
+The Board has reduced administrative fees for social equity applicants by 75%.
+155

-- 9. Financial Services: State law allows the Board to establish reduced fees for initial issuance and renewal of independent cannabis consumption lounges and reduced application fees for social equity applicants so long as the application fee is not reduced by more than 75% of the fee paid by applicants that do not qualify as social equity applicants.
-The Board has yet to adopt the relevant regulations. - 10.
-Community Reinvestment: Nevada imposes a 15% excise tax on wholesale cannabis sales by cannabis cultivation facilities.
+11. Community Reinvestment: Nevada imposes a 15% excise tax on wholesale cannabis sales by cannabis cultivation facilities.
 It also imposes an excise tax on retail sales of cannabis in retail stores and cannabis consumption lounges at a rate of 10% of the sales price of the cannabis and cannabis products.
 Revenue collected from the excise tax on wholesale cannabis sales must first go to the Board and local governments for administrative costs.
-144 If any money remains it is deposited in the State Education Fund.
+156 If any money remains it is deposited in the State Education Fund.
 Revenue collected from the excise tax on retail sales of cannabis is also deposited in the State Education Fund.
-145 The State Education Fund is administered by the Superintendent of Public Instruction for the purpose of supporting the operation of public schools in Nevada.
-146
+157 The State Education Fund is administered by the Superintendent of Public Instruction for the purpose of supporting the operation of public schools in Nevada.
+158